-On 21 November 2017, the United Nations Security Council will hold a debate on trafficking in persons in conflict.* Human trafficking is a recurring feature of contemporary armed conflicts, and a forthcoming report from Secretary-General António Guterres, requested by the Security Council last December and the basis for this upcoming debate, calls for more focus on preventing trafficking through stronger protection efforts and counter-criminal cooperation.
+On 21 November 2017, the United Nations Security Council will hold a debate on trafficking in persons in conflict.* Human trafficking is a recurring feature of contemporary armed conflicts, and a new report from Secretary-General António Guterres, requested by the Security Council last December and the basis for this upcoming debate, calls for more focus on preventing trafficking through stronger protection efforts and counter-criminal cooperation.

 As we and others have argued previously, there is much the UN can do to address trafficking in conflict.
 Discussion to date has, however, risked missing half the equation: It is not just how conflict affects trafficking prevention efforts, but also how human trafficking drives conflict, that should be the focus of the Security Council’s attention.